Florida State Laser Tattoo Removal Regulations

 Where can laser tattoo removal procedures be provided?

-These are only a few of the requirements for a facility providing laser tattoo removal treatments.
 For a full list of regulations for electrology facilities, visit the Florida Department of State’s website and refer to the Board of Medicine division under the Department of Health.

 What behaviors result in disciplinary action?